UTCID/DMOZ-Privacy-Policy-Corpus-CODASPY21/README.md

 The dataset is made available for research, teaching, and scholarship purposes only, with further parameters in the spirit of a Creative Commons Attribution-NonCommercial License.

-This dataset is partically based on DMOZ, later inherited by Curlie.
+This dataset is partially based on DMOZ, later inherited by Curlie.

 <table border="0" bgcolor="#bc001f" cellpadding="3" cellspacing="0">
 <tr><td>